AresMUSH/aresmush/plugins/expandedmounts/help/en/mounts.md

 - mount
 - mythic
 ---
+#Mounts
+Ride your mythic in combat.

+> Learn how the mount system works in the [Mount Tutorial](/help/mount_tutorial).

 `mounts` - List all mounts and their mages
 `damage <mount>` - See the damage for a mount